Friday, July 26, 2024

 after my first cup I reevaluated my circumstance to find

-nothing but the same blank space saturating the active space I rely on.
+nothing but a blank space saturating the active space I rely on.

-so I've chosen the early seafaring explorers to be my guides through
+so I've chosen the ancient mariners to be my guides through

 the great sea of nothingness laying before me.

-but even this eventuality is not immune to serious problems.
+but even these fearless mariners are not immune to serious criticism.

 how many will fall from the edge of the Earth?

-how will sea serpents respond to the hijacking of their waters?
+how will sea serpents respond to the invasion of their waters?

-might they entertain the thought to eat them?
+might the serpents entertain the thought to eat the mariners?

-how else could one explain the ways in which these mariners
+how else could one explain the ways in which these old salts

-navigated the violent waters when the Earth was as flat
+navigated the violent seas when the Earth was as flat

-yes. of course.
-I need a dose of subterfuge, a little shenanigans
+I'll need a dose of subterfuge and a smear of shenanigans

-to shake things up, and besides, who but me and the sacred few
+to shake things up, but––– who but me and the sacred drowned

 would know how to work the problem any better?